More coronavirus cases detected in Kazakhstan

 Several countries are working on a vaccine against the new virus.

-The World Health Organization (WHO) on March 11 declared COVID-19 a pandemic.
+The World Health Organization (WHO) declared COVID-19 a pandemic on March 11.